Resources

 25. Fighting stance - hands up with body in an athletic position with knees slightly bent, ready for action

-26. Tactical Position - your exact location in a dwelling or structure during CQB
+26. Tactical Position - your exact location in a dwelling or structure during CQC

 27. Tactical Accuracy - shooting that hits the general center mass area of the target quickly